reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 It will look like this on the web: **Name_everything\*.txt**

-Here is more information about
+See
-`Sphinx documentation for bolding and inline text <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#inline-markup>`_.
+`Sphinx documentation for bolding and inline text <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#inline-markup>`_ for more information.

 **What to bold:**